When Should You Sell ESPP Shares?

 Employee Stock Purchase Plans (ESPPs) are popular.
 Since ESPPs provide opportunities for employees to purchase company stock at a discount, employees participate frequently.
 Data from 2020 show that roughly 50% of the largest 500 companies in the U.S. offer ESPPs and in certain industries like Information Technology, roughly 85% of companies offer an ESPP.

-Since many of our subscribers are ESPP participants, we are commonly asked these two questions, “When should I sell my ESPP shares?” followed immediately with, “Should I sell my ESPP shares immediately after purchase?”
+Since many of our readers and clients are ESPP participants, we are commonly asked these two questions, “When should I sell my ESPP shares?” followed immediately with, “Should I sell my ESPP shares immediately after purchase?”

 The purpose of this article is to help you answer these two questions and to help you determine whether selling all of your ESPP shares immediately after purchase is the best option for you or if it makes more sense for you to leave some or all of your company shares on the table.